If you want to learn how to properly do bodyweight squats and their importance, you are in the right spot.

 You can slightly emphasize any of these through your squatting technique.

-If you start the exercise by driving your hips back, you will recruit more of the hamstrings and glutes.
+Starting the exercise by driving your hips back will recruit more of the hamstrings and glutes.

 If you start the exercise by bending the knee, the emphasis of the movement will be placed on the quadriceps.